-Keep in mind that December 31 falls on a Saturday this year, so you should strongly consider making all corrections by December 30, 2022 to ensure you meet the deadline.
+Keep in mind that December 31 falls on a Sunday this year, so you should aim to make all corrections by Friday, December 29 to meet your deadline.

 Deadline to change safe harbor status for retirement plans

-Any safe harbor status changes that your company wants to make to your retirement plans must also be made by December 31, 2022.
+Any safe harbor status changes that you want to make to your retirement plans must be made by December 31.
+This includes:

 - Changing a traditional 401(k) plan to a safe harbor plan for the prior calendar year (if your company agrees to at least a 4% nonelective contribution)

-Deadline for Required Minimum Distributions due under IRC Section 401(a)(9)
+Deadline for Required Minimum Distributions due under Internal Revenue Code Section (IRC) 401(a)(9)

 Plan participants who are 73 or older at the end of 2023 must receive their Required Minimum Distributions (RMDs)—the minimum amount an eligible account holder must withdraw each year—by December 31.